1. The headline

 Keep the headlines short and crisp.
 Include the main keyword in the title.

-2. The Trigger/The hook
+2. The trigger

-Always start with one or two of the following:
+Always start with the following:

-- An anecdote/ a real-life example
+- An anecdote / a real-life example

-- A personal experience with the team/discussions/lessons
+- A personal experience with our team

-- A strong opinion/perspective on a research/stats
+- A strong opinion/perspective on a piece of research

 NOTE: Avoid quoting the obvious or predictable beginnings.
 For instance, if the subject is: How to form good business relations, don’t start with what business relations is.
-Instead start with an example of an actual business interaction you had with someone in a conference and what that entailed.
+Instead, start with an example of an actual business interaction you had with someone in a conference and what that entailed.